-- I. Associate Degree District Requirements. - 2.
-Associate Degree General Education Requirements. - Specific Major Requirements as outlined in the program offerings.
-All courses within the major must be completed with a 'C' or better. - Electives, if needed, to obtain a minimum of 60 degreeapplicable units.
+- I. Completion of the Associate Degree District Requirements. - 2.
+Completion of the Associate Degree General Education Requirements. - 3.
+Completion of the Major Requirements as outlined in the program offerings.
+All courses within the major must be completed with a 'C' or better. - 4.
+Completion of electives, if needed, to obtain a minimum of 60 degree-applicable units.